 - pay a fee of CZK 200 (in cash),

-- have social conditions such as to provide the dog with at least a basic standard.
+- have such social conditions to be able to provide the dog with at least a basic standard.

-It is necessary to think about how you will transport the dog from the shelter, and what things should be taken with you – a collar, leash, muzzle, transport box or bag.
+It is necessary to think about how you will transport the dog from the shelter, and what things to take with you – a collar, leash, muzzle, transport box or bag.

 Before you definitely decide to get a dog, you need to consider everything well.
 You must never forget that an inappropriately chosen dog can be a real misfortune for your family.
 People often have no idea about the natural behaviour and characteristics of dogs.
 Moreover, they do not even know what such coexistence of a person with a dog entails.
 The dog will then pay dearly for their mistakes!
 Thousands of dogs end up on the streets every year due to the irresponsible attitude of their owners.

 If your dog is lost, please publish it here. if you find a stray dog, report it to the city police (call 156).

 There are many vet clinics in Ostrava, almost every bigger city quarter has one.
 Please keep in mind that at every vet clinic you have to pay immediately after the service has been provided.
 Many clinics accept bank cards.
 Please, see the list of vet clinics below.